alejandraJaime/terraform-workshop/README-eng.md

             terraform -v
             ```

 -   **Access to GCP**: We will be using a service account for deploying the architecture, but access to GCP's console is a nice-to-have.
+You can install the GCP Cloud SDK from this [site.](https://cloud.google.com/sdk/docs/install)

 ## Cloning the Repository Locally